Primal Rage

 REVIEW

-Releasing in arcades in 1994, Primal Rage is a unique 2D fighting game created using 3D clay models and stop motion animation, all animated by hand.
-The game's playable characters are giant prehistoric creatures known as "gods" to the humans.
-While the "gods" are fighting, human tribesmen wander nearby and worship their gods during battle... the giant beasts can toss the humans around or even feast on them to regain strength.
+Released in arcades in 1994, Primal Rage is a unique 2D fighting game created using 3D clay models and stop motion animation, all originally animated by hand.
+The game's playable characters are giant prehistoric creatures (most resembling dinosaurs and giant apes) known as "gods" to the humans.
+A unique and somewhat disturbing part of the game involves tiny humans in the background who also come into play during gameplay.
+While the "gods" are fighting, tiny human tribesmen wander nearby and worship their gods during battle... the giant beasts can toss the humans around or even feast on them to regain strength.
 In addition, eating your opponent's humans will add to your score, while eating your own will penalize the player.
 Pretty twisted... yeah?
-In any case, Primal Rage was definitely a "head-turning" arcade fighting game in 1994, followed by fairly decent console ports.
+Primal Rage was definitely a "head-turning" arcade fighting game in 1994, the violence having to be toned down in some of the console ports.

 Primal Rage

-plays similarly to other 2D fighting games of the mid 90's, especially
+plays similarly to other 2D fighting games of the mid 90s, most notably

-Unlike most fighting games, where special moves are performed by moving the joystick - followed by pressing one or more buttons, Primal Rage's control scheme requires the player to hold down attack buttons, then perform the joystick movements.
-Later revisions of the arcade version enabled the ability to perform special moves the more traditional 2D fighting game way, with motion followed by button presses... but kept the original method in place as well.
+Unlike most fighting games, where special moves are performed by moving the joystick followed by pressing one or more buttons, Primal Rage's control scheme requires the player to hold down attack buttons, then perform the joystick movements.
+Later revisions of the arcade version enabled the ability to perform special moves using the more traditional method of other 2D fighting games, with motion inputs followed by button presses.
+This addition helped the game feel more natural to experienced fighting game players.

-Mortal Kombat, the game's animation was stop-motion captured by hand (using a similar technique to how Midway animated Goro in MK1).
-The result is a very unique animation style, making Primal Rage look unlike any other fighting game.
-The overall graphics of Primal Rage were definitely eye-catching for a 1994 arcade game, but unfortunately most home ports didn't live up to the original arcade version, visually.
-In the 16-bit console ports, the character sprites were a much lower resolution and lacked the most impressive details from the arcade version.
-However, the 32-bit faired much better in visuals / animation.
-The home versions also featured exclusive bonus games like human volleyball and "human bowling".
+Mortal Kombat or Killer Instinct, the game's animation was stop-motion captured by hand (similarly to how Midway animated Goro in MK1).
+The result is a very unique animation style, helping to make Primal Rage stand out amongst the crowd in the arcade scene.
+The overall graphics of Primal Rage were definitely eye-catching for a 1994 arcade game, but unfortunately most home ports' visuals didn't live up to the original arcade version.
+The 16-bit console ports suffered from much smaller character sprites and a much lower resolution, lacking the magic and most impressive visual aspects of the flashy and violent arcade version.
+However, the 32-bit ports faired much better in terms of visuals and animation.
+The home versions also featured exclusive bonus games like human volleyball and human bowling.
 Gotta give the devs some credit for their twisted sense of humor...

 Primal Rage

 achieved a fair amount of success at arcades and retained its popularity when it was ported to a variety of home consoles.
 A sequel was actually planned (Primal Rage 2), but Atari games abandoned the project in fear that the game wouldn't make a profit.
-A few test cabinets of Primal Rage 2 were actually created, and rare footage of the prototype game can be found on YouTube.
-The canceled sequel featured giant "human" gods who could turn into various beasts during gameplay.
+A few test cabinets of Primal Rage 2 were created and footage of the prototype version of the game can be found on YouTube.
+The canceled sequel diverged from the dinosaur theme, instead featuring giant "human" gods who could transform into various beasts during gameplay.

-FUN FACTS Similarly to the Mortal Kombat series, Primal Rage sparked some mainstream controversy at the time due to its level of violence and gore.
-Even though Primal Rage featured blood, Fatalities, and vore, the game was originally rated "T" for Teen by the ESRB.
+FUN FACTS: Similarly to the Mortal Kombat series, Primal Rage sparked some mainstream attention and controversy at the time because of its level of violence and gore.
+Even though Primal Rage featured blood, Fatalities, gore, and cannibalism, the game was originally rated "T" for Teen by the ESRB.
 Eventually, the game was withdrawn by the developers, then re-programmed and re-released numerous times.
 The later versions of Primal Rage featured a toggle switch for "Gore" or "No Gore" — disabling all blood and Fatalities.

 In 1996, a grassroots campaign led by Ellie Rovella was launched in protest of the Genesis version's "golden shower" fatality.
 This campaign resulted in Best Buy pulling the game from over 250 stores across the United States of America.
 After Atari Games re-released an updated version, Best Buy put the game back on the shelves... except for the Genesis version, which they stated they would only sell if it received an "M for Mature" rating.
 However, most home versions of the game contain all the same fatalities and gore as the Genesis version.